Non-Markovian quantum trajectory unravellings of entanglement

-The fully quantized model of two qubits coupled to a common bath is solved using the quantum state diffusion (QSD) approach in the non-Markovian regime.
-We have established an explicit time-local non-Markovian QSD equation for the two-qubit dissipative model.
+\abstracts{ The fully quantized model of double qubits coupled to a common bath is solved using the quantum state diffusion (QSD) approach in the non-Markovian regime.
+We have established the explicit time-local non-Markovian QSD equations for the two-qubit dissipative and dephasing models.
 Diffusive quantum trajectories are applied to the entanglement estimation of two-qubit systems in a non-Markovian regime.
-In another interesting example, we have also considered exact entanglement unravellings for a dephasing model.
-In both cases, non-Markovian features of entanglement evolution are revealed through quantum diffusive unravellings in the qubit state space.
+In both cases, non-Markovian features of entanglement evolution are revealed through quantum diffusive unravellings in the system state space. }{}{}